RyanLisse/go-crypto-bot-clean/memory-bank/progress.md

 - Implement Monte Carlo simulation for strategy robustness testing
 - Create parameter optimization framework for backtesting
 - Implement walk-forward analysis for strategy validation
-- Develop a web dashboard for monitoring and control
 - Add support for more cryptocurrency exchanges
 - Implement machine learning models for price prediction and strategy optimization
 - Create more technical indicators for market analysis (Ichimoku Cloud, Fibonacci Retracement, etc.)